Imagination Movers (TV series): Overview

-The series focuses on the Imagination Movers: the smart and cowboy-like Smitty (guitars, keyboards, vocals), and the hyperactive, misunderstood, burro-obsessed Scott (vocals, mandolin, keyboards, percussion), the inventive and thoughtful Dave (bass, vocals), and the stern and proud Rich (drums, percussion, lead vocals), who dwell in the "Idea Warehouse", with doors leading to rooms such as a "Jungle Room", a "Wind Room", a "Beach Room", a "Farm Room", a "Wind Room", a "Lost & Found Room", a "Very Far Away Room", a "Sun Room", and a "Tropical Island Room".
+The series focuses on the Imagination Movers: the smart and cowboy-like Smitty (Scott "Smitty" Smith; guitars, keyboards, vocals), and the hyperactive, misunderstood, burro-obsessed Scott (Scott K Durbin; vocals, mandolin, keyboards, percussion), the inventive and thoughtful Dave (Dave Poche; bass, vocals), and the stern and proud Rich (Rich Collins; drums, percussion, lead vocals), who dwell in the "Idea Warehouse", with doors leading to rooms such as a "Jungle Room", a "Wind Room", a "Beach Room", a "Farm Room", a "Lost & Found Room", a "Very Far Away Room", a "Sun Room", and a "Tropical Island Room".
 In every episode, they aid many clients with problems and think up creative ways to solve problems.
 They are often aided by Warehouse Mouse, the freeloading, wall-dwelling anthropomorphic mouse, Nina, their spirited and ever-cheerful neighbour, and Knit Knots, Nina's strict uncle who harbors a dislike for things he deems too "exciting".
 He appears in the first season, a flashback in the episode from Season 3, "Mouse Scouts", and the aforementioned March 2011 concert special, "Imagination Movers in Concert".
 Nina now works as a photographer, often visiting the Movers to take pictures for the local newspaper.
 In Season 3, Nina owns and operates the Idea Cafe.
 It is also revealed in the episode from Season 2 "Trouble in Paradise", that Nina is Hawaiian (much like Wendy Calio is in real life).

 The Movers have special equipment to help them in their tasks.
 Rich has special "Scribble Sticks" that he can use to draw pictures and write words on the TV screen, Scott has "Wobble Goggles" that allow him to see things from a variety of perspectives, Dave has a special baseball cap that can store a variety of objects and Smitty has a special journal.

 Each episode ends with the Movers singing "Jump Up" during which brief flashbacks of the episode's events play.
 In Season 1, the End Credits roll after this, but for Seasons 2 and 3, the End Credits roll during it.